Game of Thrones season 8 starts this weekend. Here's how to stream it.

 Hulu

 HBO is a $15-a-month add-on to any Hulu plan, which start at $5.99 a month.
-So, you're minimum Hulu plus HBO buy-in is about $21 a month, or $25 for Hulu plus Spotify plus HBO.
+So, you're minimum Hulu plus HBO buy-in is about $21 a month.
+Unfortunately, the $10 Hulu plus Spotify offer is not currently eligible to add HBO (or any other step-up Hulu plan).

 PlayStation Vue